Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Innovation Gating as a Statistical Selection Mechanism

 \begin{proposition}[Gate-Conditioned Innovation Moments] Let $\nu \sim \mathcal{N}(0,S)$ with $S \in \mathbb{S}_{++}^m$, and let $\mathcal{A} = \{ \nu^\top S^{-1}\nu \le \tau \}$ denote the validation event.
 Then the gate-conditioned innovation satisfies

 where the scalar contraction factor $\gamma(\tau,m)$ is given by

 and satisfies $0 < \gamma(\tau,m) < 1$. \end{proposition}

-Proposition~\ref{prop:gate_conditioned_moments} shows that ellipsoidal gating induces a deterministic, dimension-dependent contraction of the innovation covariance, while preserving zero mean.
-Importantly, the contraction factor depends only on the gate threshold $\tau$ and the measurement dimension $m$, and is independent of the nominal covariance matrix $S$.
+Proposition~\ref{prop:gate_conditioned_moments} shows that ellipsoidal gating preserves the zero mean of the innovation while deterministically shrinking its second-order moment by a scalar factor.
+The factor depends only on the gate threshold and the measurement dimension, not on the particular innovation covariance matrix.